ohbster/Invisman/README.md

 - To install, do:
 ./invisman.sh -iI
 - To run, do:
-./invisman.sh
+./invisman.sh -t
 Then open http://127.0.0.1:5000 in web browser.

 - Dependencies: python 3.8+, sqlalchemy, flask, multipledispatch, gridjs
 - Purpose: manage inventory for multiple stores in one dashboard.
-- Goal: Manage inventory from multiple stores (physical and online) Manage orders, shipping, replenishing inventory Monitor sales using multiple API's from Amazon, Shopify, Etsy, and invisman and more Visual aids, charts, and report generating
+- Goal: Manage inventory from multiple stores (physical and online) Manage orders, shipping, replenishing inventory Monitor sales using multiple API's from Amazon, Shopify, Etsy, and Invisman and more Visual aids, charts, and report generating
+- Road Map:
+  - search
+  - pagination
+  - sorting